account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 With coal went subsidence, with which the Canal suffered, resulting in breaches, most notably in 1936 at Prestolee.
 Although traffic at the time had been good, the railway owners decided against repair.
 In 1941, the canal was closed above the Clifton aqueduct to Bolton, leaving the Bury line an isolated waterway, which still carried coal from the Ladyshore colliery until that closed in 1951 and other traffics until 1956.
 The canal was completely abandoned in 1961.
 Manchester Bolton and Bury Canal Society was formed in 1987 with the aims of preserving the remains of the canal and restoring it, with work parties commencing in 1989.

 The Middlewood flight of locks, which connect the Manchester Bolton & Bury Canal to the upper River Irwell and thus to the rest of the connected navigable system were restored and reopened in 2008 as part of a £600 million large property development.
-However, due to an absence of water supply, the locks are not available for public access and the entrance off the Irwell has silted up.
+The former silted up entrance has now been cleared and the locks can be used by following the protocol at https://mbbcs.org.uk/castlefield-to-middlewood-by-boat/.

 Notes for visitors